Sutton Coldfield rail crash: Possible causes

+It is also somewhat unusual for a train to actually derail at a factor of less than 2 above the speed restriction; normally the safety margin was higher.
+Calculations suggested that derailment would be expected on this curve at a speed of 50-55 mph.

 Consequences

 Following this accident, lineside speed restriction signs were universally adopted; previously there had been no visual reminder to the driver of speed restrictions on many routes.
 The Inspector also suggested the use of speed recorders, as in France, but this was not adopted.

 On 23 January 2016, the 61st anniversary of the crash, a memorial to the victims was unveiled, at Sutton Coldfield station, by the Lord Mayor of Birmingham, Councillor Ray Hassall.